helena-spawn/grass-demo/readme.md

         this._canvasHeight = canvasHeight;
     }

 And implements the function `createShape` that takes the mouse `x` coordinate as an input parameter.
-This `x` coordinate is used to determine where the grass object should be placed (horzontally that is) on the canvas.
+This `x` coordinate is used to determine where the grass object should be placed (horizontally that is) on the canvas.
 A random height, stroke width and color is chosen.
 The grass object is created and then returned to the caller.

     createShape = (x: number): Grass  =>
     {